-- News Channel 5: You can sign up on their website www.newschannel5.com to have specific closings or delays texted and/or emailed directly to you. - Mass text alerts and mass email: Please make sure management has the correct contact information for your family.
-Sign up for our free text alert system by texting "@infoacad" to 81010 - Social Media: We will post closings on our Facebook page.
+- News Channel 5: You can sign up on their website www.newschannel5.com to have specific closings or delays texted and/or emailed directly to you. - Mass text alerts and mass email through Tadpoles - Social Media: We will post closings on our Facebook page.